 GIVE IT TO: anyone who loves fairy tales, fantasy romance

-SUMMARY: All her life, Emmeline has been scorned by her Flatlander community.
+All her life, Emmeline has been scorned by her Flatlander community.
 Deformed and tossed-away minutes after her birth, Emmeline defied the odds and lived.
-As she grows up, her neighbors scorn her for surviving and for her seeming ability to talk to cows.
+As she grows into a teenager, her neighbors scorn her for surviving and for her seeming ability to talk to cows.
 Even when she loses everything, Emmeline is determined to make it on her own, setting off a chain of events that cause Emmeline to discover her inner beauty, fall in love, and become world-famous.

 THE BOTTOM LINE: While the premise (a girl magically makes chocolate and talks to cows) is a bit, um, different, The Sweetest Spell will easily hold its own among others in the fairy tale genre.
 Like chocolate, this one is super-sweet and satisfying.

 STATUS IN MY LIBRARY: Two copies on-order.
-I am going to add The Sweetest Spell to my 2012-2013 Lone Star Plus Reading List.
+I am going to add The Sweetest Spell to my “extra picks” part of my 2012-2013 Lone Star Plus Reading List.

 READALIKES: anything by Shannon Hale, The Princess Bride (Goldman), Cloaked (Alex Flinn)